 - Support an atmosphere where continuous growth and development is encouraged

-Departments can request any of the core courses to be held at their work location free of charge.
+Departments can request any of the core courses to be held at their work location.

 Professional facilitators will be available for a fee to help units implement their strategic plans or hold department- level conversations around diversity, equity and inclusion.
 You can submit a request for a facilitator to help your department or team.